-We have audited the accompanying consolidated financial statements of Community Services Associates, Inc., which comprise the consolidated balance sheets as of December 31, 2016 and 2015, and the related consolidated statements of revenues and expenses, comprehensive income, changes in fund balances and cash flows for the years then ended.
+We have audited the accompanying consolidated financial statements of Community Services Associates, Inc. (the "Association"), which comprise the consolidated balance sheets as of December 31, 2017 and 2016, and the related consolidated statements of revenues and expenses, comprehensive income, changes in fund balances and cash flows for the years then ended.